Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs

 Let $\cH$ be a hypergraph.
 A \emph{matching} in $\cH$ is a set of disjoint edges of $\cH$, and the \emph{matching number}, $\nu(\cH)$, is the size of the largest matching in $\cH$.
 If $\nu(\cH) = 1$, then $\cH$ is called \emph{intersecting}.
 A \emph{vertex cover} of $\cH$ is a set of vertices which intersects every edge of $\cH$.
 The size of the smallest vertex cover is called the \emph{vertex cover number} of $\cH$ and is denoted by $\tau(\cH)$.
 It is immediate to see that if $\cH$ is $r$-uniform, then the following bounds always hold:

 Both inequalities are easily seen to be tight for general hypergraphs.
-Ryser's Conjecture (see e.g. \cite{tuza2}), which appeared first in the early 1970's, states that the upper bound can be lowered by considering only $r$-partite hypergraphs.
+Ryser's Conjecture~\cite{ryser}, which appeared first in the late 1960's, states that the upper bound can be lowered by considering only $r$-partite hypergraphs.
 (An even stronger conjecture was made around the same time by Lov\'asz~\cite{lovasz}.)
 An $r$-graph is called \emph{$r$-partite} if its vertices can be partitioned into $r$ parts called \emph{vertex classes} such that every edge intersects each vertex class in exactly one vertex.

 \begin{conj}[Ryser's Conjecture] If $\cH$ is an $r$-partite $r$-graph, then

 \end{conj}